 Nine months later, in a moment of extreme mental clarity, I felt the call to test my “electromagnetically purified condition” and theory of energy fields.
-I packed everything into the old-overgrown-with-weeds-turquoise-Chevy-pickup and drove an hour to the nearest town.
+I packed everything into my weed-overgrown Chevy pickup and drove over an hour to the nearest town.

-I promptly parked, walked into the modest family size “supermarket” brightly lit with fluorescent light and for the next two minutes felt my brain rapidly become numb and useless.
-Convinced that I would pass out, I stumbled back to the parking lot and sat dazed in the truck for 2 – 3 hours, until someone came to ask me if I needed help.
+I parked, and walked into a modestly sized “supermarket” brilliantly lit and audibly humming with ballasted fluorescent light.
+For the next two minutes, I felt my brain become numb and useless.
+Convinced that I would pass out, I stumbled back to the parking lot and sat dazed in the truck for 2 – 3 hours, until someone came to ask if I needed help.

-“Yes”, I replied.
+“Yes,” I replied.
 “Which way to Vancouver?”

-A few weeks later, I found myself on my face again, this time in the sands of a dried up river bed, prostrating before the most magnificent being I have ever known.
-I ended up living with him as a yogi-monk in those Himalayan foothills for 7 years.
-Before he left his body in the mid 80’s, he told me to be a painter and that I would build bridges of pure silver.
+As I imagined future times, I received some compelling information about a great yogi who lived deep in the north Indian Himalayan foothills.
+I ended up living with him as a yogi-monk in those Himalayan foothills for seven years.
+Before he left his body in the mid-80s, he told me to be a painter and that I would build bridges of pure silver.
 As it turns out, photographic film was still using silver halide emulsions at that time.

-I have been very fortunate to have worked with, and sold my images to nature lovers around the world, as well as corporations such as: Disney, Inc., Toyota, Coors, Sun Microsystems, IBM, Taco-Bell, Barnes and Noble, Random House, Hallmark, VailAssociates, The Environmental Defense Fund, The Nature Conservancy, The Sierra Club, CH2MHill, The High Country News, McLean’s Magazine, Sunset Magazine, The Denver Post, Rocky Mountain Magazine, and wellness adventurers in nature.
+My images are collected by nature lovers around the world, including corporations such as: Disney, Inc., Toyota, Coors, Sun Microsystems, IBM, Taco-Bell, Barnes and Noble, Random House, Hallmark, VailAssociates, The Environmental Defense Fund, The Nature Conservancy, The Sierra Club, CH2MHill, The High Country News, McLean’s Magazine, Sunset Magazine, The Denver Post, Rocky Mountain Magazine, and wellness adventurers in nature.